-Doctoral Advisory Committees: At the start of doctoral studies an Advisory Committee will be established for each incoming student.
 This committee is usually composed of two or three professors whose interests reflect the student's prospective areas of scholarly research.
 The members of Advisory Committees are proposed by the Graduate Director with invited input from the student.
 In general, the Department encourages situations where at least one member of the Advisory committee will hold a primary appointment in the Department of Religion.
-One member of the Advisory Committee will eventually assume principal advising responsibilities.
-During a two week period in late August or early September, before the first enrollment in the doctoral program, each student meets at the Department with the designated Advisory Committee and the Graduate Director.
-The purpose of this meeting is to prepare the student's Program Memorandum.
-Advisory Committees may meet at other times as needed, and must file an annual report in the spring (by June 1) regarding student progress in the program.
+Advisory Committees must file an annual report in the spring (by June 1) regarding student progress in the program.
 The Advisory Committee continues to assist the student and often remains as the Doctoral Supervisory Committee for the dissertation, unless a change in committee members occurs.

 Doctoral Supervisory Committees: Thesis Supervisory Committees emerge as students move toward the preparation of the thesis proposal.
 The members of these new committees may, but need not, include members of the established Advisory Committees.
 Supervisory Committees consist of three members of the Graduate Faculty of the University of Toronto.
 These members are the Supervisor and two other professors who are qualified to offer expert advice in the proposed area of research.
-Working in consultation with the Graduate Director, students have free choice of Supervisor (as long as the lone or co-supervisor is a DSR core faculty member), and are responsible for securing the agreement of the professor who is to act in that capacity.
+Working in consultation with the Graduate Director, students have free choice of Supervisor (as long as the lone or cosupervisor is a DSR core faculty member), and are responsible for securing the agreement of the professor who is to act in that capacity.
 The other two members are chosen jointly by the student, the Supervisor, and the Graduate Director.
 Supervisory Committees assist students in preparing the pre-proposal statement, the general exams, and the Thesis Proposal.